I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_receive_scale_parameters.md

      <b>HashInformation</b> and the
      <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/ff567266">NDIS_RSS_HASH_FUNC_FROM_HASH_INFO</a> macro to get the hash function.

+`IndirectionTableSize`

+The size of the indirection table, in bytes.
+The upper layer driver that sets the RSS parameters, must ensure that the number of entries in the indirection table is a power of 2.

+`IndirectionTableOffset`

+The offset of the indirection table from the beginning of the <b>NDIS_RECEIVE_SCALE_PARAMETERS</b>
+     structure.
+Use this offset to get the indirection table.

+`HashSecretKeySize`

+The size of the secret key array of the hash function, in bytes.
+The size of the array is 40 bytes for NdisHashFunctionToeplitz.

 `HashSecretKeyOffset`

 The offset of the secret key array of the hash function from the beginning of the